BarshaC/Capstone-ProductSpec/README.md

 * User register for an account and log in to post books.
 * User picks their favorite genre of book - fictional/non fictional/ educational
 * Compose page to post their books
+* User can take picture of book and write all requirements and post it.
-* Timeline page to show other accounts they are following
+* Stream page to show other accounts they are following
 * Has user profile for each user
-* Settings (General, Carts, Orders and Payment methods, Logout)
+* Settings (General, Logout) --- (Carts, Orders and Payment methods - Optional)

 **Optional Nice-to-have Stories**